City of Walla Walla

 Boards, Commissions and Committees Volunteer Opportunities

-Apply Online for Boards, Commissions and Committees
+Apply online for Boards, Commissions and Committees

 - Responsibility of the bicycle and pedestrian advisory committee shall be to make recommendations to the city council regarding the planning, designing and implementation of bicycle and pedestrian related facilities and services for the city.